Sai-Roopesh/novel-summarizer/USAGE.md

 - Docker and docker-compose installed
 - An OpenAI API key set in the environment as `OPENAI_API_KEY`
+- Docker daemon running (start Docker Desktop or use `colima start` on macOS)

 ## Starting the services